Stop Packing Trash!

 Lunches Create a Lot of Waste

-Whether you’re packing a full lunch for school, bringing a snack for recess or packing food to go somewhere on the weekends, choosing to pack Trash Free reduces waste, saves natural resources and saves money!
 According to the EPA, the average American student creates 67 pounds of lunch packaging waste each school year.
-That’s more than 18,000 pounds of plastic, paper, and other non-food materials for just one average-sized elementary school (EcoCycle).
+That’s more than 18,000 pounds of plastic, paper, and other non-food materials for just one average-sized elementary school.
+Whether you’re packing a full lunch for school, bringing a snack, or packing food to go somewhere else, choosing to pack Trash Free reduces waste, saves natural resources, and saves money!

-Most packaging is difficult to recycle because it is made with hard to recycle materials like plastics or is contaminated with leftover food.
-Of the 14.5 million tons of container and packaging plastics produced in the US yearly (EPA), less than 9% of it is actually recycled.
+In 2021, only 5-6% of plastic was recycled in the United States!
+Until recently, the US sent most plastic waste to other countries like China and Turkey to get recycled, but this is no longer an option.(https://www.ecowatch.com/recycling-stats.html#plastic) Most packaging is difficult to recycle because of the material(s) it is made with or it is contaminated with leftover food.
 Even when we put plastic in the recycle bin, most of it will still end up in a landfill.
-This plastic packaging is made from oil, a natural resource that requires energy to produce, which releases greenhouse gasses and causes climate change throughout its lifecycle.
+This plastic packaging is made from oil, a natural resource that requires energy to produce and release greenhouse gasses that cause climate change throughout its lifecycle.

 Choose to Go Trash-Free!

-By making simple changes, like packing food and drinks in reusable containers and bringing reusable utensils/cloth napkins, you can reduce your waste and make your school and community more sustainable.
+By making simple changes like packing food and drinks in reusable containers and bringing reusable utensils/cloth napkins/straws you can reduce your waste to make your school/community more sustainable.

 Why Litter is an Environmental Justice Issue

 Waste is often classified as an environmental justice issue due to the implications associated with where it is transported.
 Recycling facilities, waste transfer stations, incinerators, and landfills are all largely placed in developing regions internationally or in disenfranchised communities within the US.
 Any one or a combination of these facilities can cause widespread pollution in addition to health issues to communities that live nearby.

 Watch these two short videos to learn why it’s important to reduce your waste!